 The level of technical expertise of the teams dedicated to the Managed Service is one of the most common frustrations that managers struggle with.
 As a result, for many companies “the provided services had not met [their] standards” and the shortcomings in the experience of the provided team were evident.

-On the other hand, “the technical expertise” is one of the top reasons that make the businesses recommend the given vendor.
+On the other hand, “technical expertise” is one of the top reasons that make businesses recommend the given vendor.

-For example, it will show you whether or not they understand the candidates and IT projects.
-Or perhaps, they limit their sourcing strategy to buzzwords – e.g. look for all “Senior DevOps”, and assume everyone with that job title has the same level of skills and experience.
-Building a qualified team is an art that requires knowledge and thorough involvement.
+To give you an example, their answers and story will show you whether or not they understand the candidates and IT projects.
+Or perhaps reveal, that they limit their sourcing strategy to buzzwords – e.g. look for all “Senior DevOps”, and assume everyone with that job title has the same level of skills and experience.
+Building a qualified team, after all, is an art that requires knowledge and thorough involvement.

 Challenge #2: Making a business partnership